 - A schedule of payments to employees

 - A schedule of office and administrative expenses

 - A schedule of loans payable.

-LM-2 forms (as well as LM-3 forms for smaller unions) are public documents that are now online on the website of the US Department of Labor.
-Note: the forms are searchable.
+LM-2 forms (as well as LM-3 forms for smaller unions) are public documents that are now online and searchable the US Department of Labor.
 This means you can look for all officers earning over $100,000, for example, or for information about a particular officer or employee of the union.
 You can also get information on union Trusts and Political Action Committees (PACs).